jpastuszek/httpimagestore/README.md

 * `bucket` - name of bucket to source image from
 * `path` - name of predefined path that will be used to generate key to object to source
+* `prefix` - prefix object key with given prefix value; this does not affect fromat of output URL; prefix will not be included in source path output; default: ``

 Example: